 The American government has asked me to thank you for contributing into their underfunded and mismanaged national pension system.
 But without our forefathers, we'd be nowhere, so pay up!

-Protect your wealth: Check out Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
-In addition to better money oversight, run your investments through their award-winning Investment Checkup tool to see exactly how much you are paying in fees.
+Check out Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
+In addition to better money oversight, run your investments through their award-winning Investment Checkup tool.
+You will see exactly how much you are paying in fees.
 I was paying $1,700 a year in fees I had no idea I was paying.

-After you link all your accounts, use their Retirement Planning calculator that pulls your real data to give you as pure an estimation of your financial future as possible using Monte Carlo simulation algorithms.
-There’s no rewind button in life.
+After you link all your accounts, use their Retirement Planning calculator.
+It pulls your real data to give you as pure an estimation of your financial future as possible.
+There's no rewind button in life.
 Make sure you have a proper handle of your finances.